Vadis00/Language-Switching/README.md

+This directive allows you to enter text in Arabic input fields without having to switch keyboard layouts.

 # Copy the Directive to your Angular application

 To use Directive, you need to copy 2 files into your application - language-switching.directive.ts and language-switching.directive.const.ts :